great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 - A basic understanding of <TechnicalTag tag="metric" text="Metrics" /> in Great Expectations.
 - A basic understanding of [Expectation Configurations in Great Expectations](https://docs.greatexpectations.io/docs/reference/expectations/expectations).
-- Completion of the overview of <TechnicalTag tag="profiler" text="Profilers" /> and the  [Rule-Based Profilers](../../../terms/profiler.md#rule-based-profilers) section.
+- Completion of the overview of <TechnicalTag tag="profiler" text="Profiling Framework" /> and the  [Profiling Framework](../../../terms/profiler.md#rule-based-profilers) section.

 </Prerequisites>